Alibaba Group: E-commerce and retail service platforms

-In 1999, Jack Ma launched the primary business of Alibaba, Alibaba.com, while working as an English teacher in Hangzhou.
+Buyers who visit Alibaba.com are looking to purchase wholesale from thousands of product categories.
 Alibaba.com later became the world's largest online B2B trading platform for small businesses as of 2014.
-Alibaba.com has three main services: the English language portal Alibaba.com, which handles sales between importers and exporters from more than 240 countries and regions, the Chinese portal 1688.com, which manages domestic B2B trade in China, and AliExpress.com, a global consumer marketplace.
+According to Alibaba.com's own website, there are 150,000 verified sellers located in more than 200 countries around the world.
+It also indicates that there are more than 10 million buyers around the world.
+In 2019, Alibaba.com allowed small and medium-sized U.S. businesses to sell on the site, and the company was actively looking to tap into the B2B e-commerce market in the US.
+The opportunity provided US business-to-business companies with the ability to also sell to other US retailers and smaller commercial outfits.
+In 2019, one-third of buyers on the site were US-based, while more than 95% of sellers were from China.
+Alibaba.com has three main services: the English language portal Alibaba.com, which handles sales between importers and exporters from nearly all countries, the Chinese portal 1688.com, which originally manages domestic B2B trade in China, and AliExpress.com, a global consumer B2C marketplace.
+In 2025, 1688.com has started marketing its platform globally.
 Alibaba.com went public at the Hong Kong Stock Exchange in 2007, and was delisted again in 2012.
+Two years later in 2014, Alibaba.com was privately held again following a $2.5 billion buyback.
 In 2013, 1688.com launched a direct channel that was responsible for $30 million in daily transaction value.

 In 2003, Alibaba launched Taobao Marketplace (淘宝网), offering a variety of products for retail sales.
 Taobao grew to become China's largest C2C online shopping platform and later became the second most visited website in China, according to Alexa Internet.
 Taobao's growth was attributed to offering free registration and commission-free transactions using a free third-party payment platform.
 Advertising made up 75 percent of the company's total revenue, allowing it to break even in 2009.
 In 2010, Taobao's profit was estimated to be ¥1.5 billion (US$235.7 million), which was only about 0.4 percent of their total sales figure of ¥400 billion (US$62.9 billion) that year, way below the industry average of 2 percent, according to iResearch estimates.
 According to Zhang Yu, the director of Taobao, between 2011 and 2013, the number of stores on Taobao with annual sales under ¥100 thousand increased by 60%; the number of stores with sales between ¥10 thousand and ¥1 million increased by 30%, and the number of stores with sales over ¥1 million increased by 33%.